How to Stop the Caps Lock Popup on Lenovo Laptops

 3. Lenovo Fn and function keys service

 Stuff like this can usually be safely disabled.
-Manufactures has been notorious for installing bloatware, and oftentimes the default software that comes with Windows has performed better than alternatives made by the manufacture.
+Manufacturers have been notorious for installing bloatware, and oftentimes the default software that comes with Windows has performed better than alternatives made by the manufacturer.

-I even tried to check the "Turn off all unnecessary animations (when possible)" option in control panel, as some tutorials recommend, but this does not seem to have any effect.
+I even tried to check the "Turn off all unnecessary animations (when possible)" option in Control Panel, as some tutorials recommend, but this does not seem to have any effect on this specific issue.

 Tell us what you think: